Skip to main content

 If you have existing datasets, click Create Dataset button in Atlas to create a new dataset.

-Take a look at the auto-inferred Name, Embedding Field, and dataset settings (e.g., whether to use a multilingual model when embedding, which we deactivate in the above video) before clicking Upload Dataset button in Atlas.
+If you are using a connector or dragging in your own file, make sure to inspect the auto-inferred Name, Embedding Field, and dataset settings (e.g., whether to use a multilingual model when embedding, which we deactivate in the above video) before clicking Upload Dataset button in Atlas.
 Your map will take a few minutes to load, requiring more time the more data you upload.

 Upload Options